kuhn-ruess/cmdbsyncer-docs/docs/checkmk/rules_management.md

   `{{HOSTNAME}}` or other host labels is not.
 - `Loop over list` is not supported on static rules (it iterates a host attribute list) and is skipped with a log entry.

+## Ruleset Autocomplete

+The **Ruleset** field on the edit form has a searchable picker over every internal ruleset of Checkmk 2.4 and 2.5.
+Start typing to search — matches are found both by the ruleset **ID** (e.g. `checkgroup_parameters:filesystem`) and by its plain-language **name** ("File systems (used space and growth)").
+Each suggestion shows which Checkmk version(s) it belongs to, so version-specific rulesets are easy to spot.
+Free text stays possible — the picker only suggests.

+Rulesets that ship an example are marked with a `★`.
+When you pick one, its example is shown below the field together with an **Apply example to Value Template** button — click it to fill the Value Template.
+If that field already holds something different, the Syncer asks before overwriting it.

+The suggestion list is data-driven and lives in JSON files under `application/plugins/checkmk/data/`:

+- `rulesets_<version>.json` — the ruleset catalog per Checkmk version.
+  Regenerate or add a version by running
+  `cmdbsyncer checkmk export_rulesets <account>` against a Checkmk of that version; the file is named automatically from the probed version.
+- `ruleset_examples.json` — the example Value Templates, keyed by ruleset ID.
+  Add entries here to grow the pre-fill suggestions — no code change needed.

 ## Finding the Ruleset ID and Value Format